isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/3rd-party-tracking-adserving/tracking-pixels.md

 # Tracking Pixels {#tracking-pixels}

-If you are using 3rd party tracking pixels, TubeMogul enables you to add these during the ad creation process and &nbsp;track a variety of integration events including impressions, clicks and completions.
+If you are using 3rd party tracking pixels, TubeMogul enables you to add these during the ad creation process and  track a variety of integration events including impressions, clicks and completions.

 [ ![Ad Configurator](assets/ad-configurator.png)](assets/ad-configurator.png)
 **Basic Tab:**

-* Click URL: Add clickthrough redirect pixel here (should be click pixels&nbsp;not&nbsp;jump tags)
+* Click URL: Add clickthrough redirect pixel here (should be click pixels not jump tags)

 **Companion Tab:** companion banner 3rd party clickthrough pixels can be added in this section.
-If you want to also track companion impression, you will need to create an&nbsp; [iframe](companion-banner.md).
+If you want to also track companion impression, you will need to create an  [iframe](companion-banner.md).
-**Sharing Buttons/Overlays Tab**: &nbsp; impression and clickthroughs can be tracked for these ad features via 3rd party pixels for Mobile, In-display, Social, Interactive Pre-roll units.
+**Sharing Buttons/Overlays Tab**:   impression and clickthroughs can be tracked for these ad features via 3rd party pixels for Mobile, In-display, Social, Interactive Pre-roll units.
 **Pixel Tab**:

 ![Pixel2](assets/pixel2.jpeg)